 - Relocate, if possible, nursing professionals from the risk group, with the indication that they work in places that do not attend suspected or confirmed patients of COVID-19;

 - Carry out immediate notification of suspected and confirmed cases to municipal epidemiological surveillance, in order to collaborate with epidemiological surveillance and control measures;

-- Build protocols and flow of care and make them available in an accessible way to everyone involved in assisting suspected or confirmed cases of infection with the new coronavirus;
+- Build protocols and flow of care (including end of life care and body preparation) and make them available in an accessible way to everyone involved in assisting suspected or confirmed cases of infection with the new coronavirus;

 - Contribute to the training and continuing education of other ILPI workers and volunteers;